ilCatania/coding-challenges/random_numbers/README.md

 }
 ```

-# Solution
+# Solutions

+## Python

 The python based solutions can be found under the `python` subfolder.
-They
-are made up of:
+They are made up of:

 1. `random_numbers.py`: a basic implementation following the above
 template